hedzr/cmdr-cxx/README.md

 ### Remove the cmdr-cxx tail line

-By default a citation line will be printed at the ends of help screen:
+By default a citation line(s) will be printed at the ends of help screen:

 <img width="684" alt="image-20210215100547030" src="https://user-images.githubusercontent.com/12786150/107898103-da582a80-6f75-11eb-9ffc-02cdd2af249d.png">